Sabbat509/AI02_Final-project/README.md

 1. Data Collection and Preprocessing:

 - We collected comprehensive data on available courses, including course titles, descriptions, credits, and schedules.
   This data was meticulously organized and preprocessed to ensure suitability for the AI models.

+2. Technology

-The project uses OpenAI's gpt-4 model, LangChain for orchestrating the workflow, Chroma for vector storage, and Gradio for the user interface.
+-The project uses OpenAI's gpt-4 model, LangChain for orchestrating the workflow, Chroma for vector storage, and Gradio for the user interface.

 #### Results